Heights of Abraham: Access

-Access to the Heights of Abraham is either on foot, via a steep footpath from Matlock Bath, or by the cable car.
+Access to the Heights of Abraham is by the cable car only.
 The lower station of the cable car is located on the opposite bank of the River Derwent to the Heights of Abraham and the town of Matlock Bath, with the cabins crossing the river at the lower end of their journey.
 A footbridge provides access from the town to the lower station, which is also a short walk away from Matlock Bath railway station.

-The site is privately run, and an admission charge is levied on foot visitors and included in the cable car fare.
+The site is privately run, and an admission charge is applied.
 The admission charge covers admission to all the attractions and cave tours.
-The site is open every day from late March to early November, and on various other days.
+The site is open every day from February to early November, and on various other days.
 Opening times are 10:00 to 16.30, and later during holidays.